14 Answers to Common Computer Questions You’re Afraid to Ask

 Download our troubleshooting checklist

-Often, it’s because you have too much stuff running—like 10 different programs or dozens of internet browser windows at once.
+Often, it’s because you have too much stuff running—like 10 different computer programs or dozens of internet browser windows at once.
 You also might have a virus or malware.
 If it’s been years since you’ve gotten a new computer, chances are you just have outdated tech that can’t keep up.
+Try updating your operating system and software to download updates that include performance improvements and security patches that keep your computer running smoothly.

 If your computer prevents you from getting work done because it’s too slow, that’s a problem.
 Contact your IT support to help you get your computer systems running efficiently.

-By learning a few simple buttons, you too can save time and increase your productivity.
+By learning a few simple buttons, you, too, can save time and increase your productivity.
 For example, using Ctrl + C and Ctrl + V to copy and paste, Ctrl + P to print, or Alt + Tab to switch between open apps.
-Check out our full list of keyboard shortcuts you should know.
+Check out our complete list of keyboard shortcuts.

 First, check your Recycle Bin to see if you accidentally deleted a file.
 If not, check if you saved the file in a different place.
 In general, having well-organized files & folders will help you find things more quickly and easily.